Michelle Hager, Writing Center Director, Executive Editor

 Spring 2018 Writing Tutor Contributors:

-Ariel Andrew has a BA in English with an emphasis in Creative Writing.
+Ariel has a BA in English with an emphasis in Creative Writing.
 She is currently pursuing an MFA in Creative Writing with an emphasis in fiction.

 When she doesn’t have her eyes glued to a book or laptop screen, she likes to explore the Bay Area.
 As a Midwestern transplant, Ariel appreciates the Californian novelties of mountains, beaches, and widely available Stevia.

-Ines Marjanovic, Assistant Blog Editor:
+Ines Marjanovic, Associate Blog Editor:

 When she’s not engrossed in books, Ines can be found exploring new hiking trails, visiting museums, and trying her luck at graphic design.